Sahamander/android-react-native/README.md

 - Open the Expo Go app on your device and scan the QR code displayed in the terminal to load the app.

 ## iOS

 - Download [Expo Go app on App Store](https://apps.apple.com/us/app/expo-go/id982107779).
-- AJOUTER LES STEPS DE MAXIME
+- Open the camera from your device and scan the QR code displayed in the terminal to load the app.
-- Open the Expo Go app on your device and scan the QR code displayed in the terminal to load the app.
+- A popup will appear to open the Expo Go app, click on it.